On the discrete Dirac spectrum of general-relativistic hydrogenic ions with anomalous magnetic moment: The Dirac equation of an electron with anomalous magnetic moment in the Reissner--Weyl--Nordstr o m spacetime

 \subsection{Dimensionless variables and parameters}

 The conventional Gaussian units (or, for that matter, also the modern SI units) come equipped with numerical values that obscure the understanding of the Dirac equation for hydrogenic ions more than they illuminate it.
 It is advisable to switch to dimensionless quantities by choosing reference units that are more suitable to the atomic realm.
+Items 1 and 2 concern the RWN metric, items 3--4 concern Dirac's equation.